pola-rs/polars/docs/source/user-guide/concepts/expressions-and-contexts.md

 --8<-- "python/user-guide/concepts/expressions.py:print-expr"
 ```

-The output above shows that Polars creates an intermediate representation of your expressions.
+Because expressions are lazy, no computations have taken place yet.
-This intermediate representation can then be parsed and optimized by the Polars query engine when it is time to actually run the expression.
+That's what we need contexts for.

 ## Contexts

 Polars expressions need a _context_ in which they are executed to produce a result.
 Depending on the context it is used in, the same Polars expression can produce different results.
-In this section, we will learn about the four simplest contexts that Polars provides[^1]:
+In this section, we will learn about the four most common contexts that Polars provides[^1]:

 1. `select`
 2. `with_columns`